Canada leads the top potash countries by production, but what are the other major producers? This list outlines the top 10.

 Mine production: 900,000 MT

 Chile recorded production of 1.2 million MT of potash in 2018, the same as the prior two years; however, production dropped below 1 million MT in 2019 and slipped another 50,000 MT in 2020.
 Chilean potash production remained flat in 2021, coming in at 900,000 MT as it did the previous year.
+One of the largest producers of potash in the country is SQM (NYSE:SQM), which is also a leading producer of lithium.
+South America in general is a large consumer of potash.

 9. United States